ZakuroSystem/Pixboard/README.md

 - Quick filter switching (Normal/Grayscale/Sepia/Partial Gray)
 - Save the result as PNG or JPEG
 - Mask mode for layer clipping
+- Zoom in/out with mouse wheel or pinch
+- Adjust brightness

 ### Pixboard の強み